Summer 2014 Course Offerings

 Procedure: Students must apply online for the summer program in Greece, as it is a distinct and separate program from Rome.
 Once registration for summer opens, the staff in OIP will enroll each student in CLST 206 after he or she has been accepted and has confirmed that acceptance.
 Students admitted to a JFRC summer session may enroll directly in the THEO 281 pilgrimage course during open registration for summer sessions.

-The deadline to drop either course without incurring a cancellation fee is Monday, March 31.
-Students may not drop the course themselves in LOCUS; they must write to Carla Mollica, Academic Services Advisor of the JFRC, at firstname.lastname@example.org to request that she process their withdrawal from the course.
+The deadline to drop either course is Monday, March 31.
+Students may not drop the course themselves in LOCUS.
+To drop ClSt 206, students must write to Lauren Miranda, Study Abroad Coordinator, at email@example.com to request withdrawal; to drop Theo 281, students must write to Carla Mollica, Academic Services Advisor of the JFRC, at firstname.lastname@example.org to request that she process their withdrawal from the course.

-Students who drop the course after March 31st will incur a $250 cancellation fee, charged against their account by the Bursar.
+Students who drop THEO 281 after March 31st will incur a $250 cancellation fee, charged against their account by the Bursar.

-Because of the need to confirm commitments with hotels and tour companies, payment for the corresponding trip costs of that course is required before May 1.
+Because of the need to confirm commitments with hotels and tour companies, payment for the corresponding trip costs is required before May 1.
 If a course is cancelled, any monies paid by a student will be refunded.
-If a course meets its enrollment but a student still chooses to drop it after Thursday, May 1, then he or she will be billed for the trip in its entirety (€1,100 or $1,600), though no tuition will be charged.
+If a course meets its enrollment but a student still chooses to drop it after Thursday, May 1, then he or she may be billed for the trip in its entirety (€1,100 or $1,600), though no tuition will be charged.

 Costs: Tuition ($2,070) + €1,100 estimated for ten days' lodging, meals, and travel while in Spain (airfare to/from Madrid is not included), Tuition and costs for the trip will be billed on a student's LOCUS account.